kencodest/metric-to-imperial-converter/README.md

-This is a simple web app which converts from metric units to imperial units.
+This is a simple web app which converts metric units to imperial units.